bullhorn/rest-api-docs/source/includes/entityref/paybill/_billmastertransactionsalestaxrate.md

 # Pay and Bill - BillMasterTransactionSalesTaxRate

-Represents an association between a BillMasterTransaction and SalesTaxRate
+Represents an association between a BillMasterTransaction and SalesTaxRate.

 CRUD Access - READ